The Internet can be exhausting. It keeps showing you stuff to read. It’s now shown you this, and you’ve just clicked on it — see how it works?

 It’s no conspiracy theory that the news are designed with one key purpose in mind: sell advertising space.
 Your newspaper costs a lot more to make than the $1–2 per issue or however much you pay for the online subscription.
 That’s not the business model.
 The business model is to get your eyes on that Internet provider ad right next to today’s story on the war in Syria.

 If you paid any attention to the news, you’d never want to go to Turkey.
-I was there less than two months ago, and it felt a bit more like this:
+But i was there less than two months ago, and it felt a bit more like this:

 You don’t need most of that stuff being advertised anyways.
 So, you won’t be missing out, don’t worry.
 You know what you need.
 Look it up.
 Ask around.
 You’ll find it.
 You’ll even get a good deal for it!

-By the way, this includes comedy news.
+By the way, this piece of advice includes comedy news — stay away from them.
 It does, however, exclude The Onion.
 Please keep reading The Onion.
 And keep listening to Reggie Watts, and such as, a lot.

 I’m particularly referring to the kind of article claiming in their very title to be the last thing you’ll ever need to read to become more productive, more likable, or the next Elon Musk.
 First of all, you probably don’t need most of that.
 And if you do want to level up on any aspect of your life, pick up a book by someone who actually spent a significant amount of their lives devoted to the topic of interest, or start reading the blog in which they regularly write about it, or join a meetup or Facebook group and start interacting with people pursuing the same path, or all of the above, or yet something else that actually involves taking some action.